World Cup Viewer's Guide: 2 quarterfinals places left - NewsBreak

 World Cup Viewer's Guide: 2 quarterfinals places left

-DOHA, Qatar (AP) — The final day of the round of 16 concludes Tuesday at the World Cup when Morocco faces Spain, and Portugal goes head-to-head with Switzerland for the final two spots in the quarterfinals.
+The final day of the round of 16 concludes Tuesday at the World Cup when Morocco faces Spain , and Portugal goes head-to-head with Switzerland for the final two spots in the quarterfinals.

 The results will be decided on the field, but for Spain and Morocco, the game will be played against the backdrop of the long and complex relationship between two border nations separated by the Strait of Gibraltar.